ucsd-ets/datahub-example-notebook/README.md

 - push the image `docker push <image-fullname>`, the tag will default to `latest`.
 If you want to push a different tag, add `:<tag>` at the end of the full name.

+- If you are using a remote pay-as-you-go Linux VM such as DigitalOcean, don't forget to remove the instance to save cost!

 ### ~~Option 2: Setup automated builds on Docker Hub~~

 ### Option 2: Use Github Actions